 The AWR Design Environment is highly customizable.
 Common types of customization include creating custom hotkeys, custom toolbars or menus, using scripting to automate repetitive tasks, and changing the AWR Design Environment appearance, docking workspace, or toolbar locations.
 More advanced customization can include creating custom parts libraries or adding custom models and parameterized layout cells.
 Click on the links below to test drive the most common types of customization.
 More information about creating custom parts library is available in the AWR documentation.
-Contact your local AWR sales rep or AWR support for more information on adding custom models or parameterized layout cells.
+Contact your local AWR sales rep or Getting AWR Technical Support for more information on adding custom models or parameterized layout cells.

 Open Sample Project